StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 For more information on FastQC files, view the [FastQC Basics](url) file.

-## Step 6: Trim Primers
+## Step 7: Trim Primers
 For 16S data, the process of trimming primmers is fairly straight forward.
 For ITS data, please view the [Trimming ITS Primer](url) file.
 The forward and reverse primers are the same sequences that were specified for PCR.
-Oftentimes, the V4 region of 16S rRNA is used, which can be isolated using the 515F (Parada) - 806R (Apprill) primer pair with forward primer: GTGYCAGCMGCCGCGGTAA and reverse primer: GGACTACNVGGGTWTCTAAT
+Oftentimes, the V4 region of 16S rRNA is used, which can be isolated using the 515F - 806R primer pair with forward primer: GTGYCAGCMGCCGCGGTAA and reverse primer: GGACTACNVGGGTWTCTAAT
 ```
 qiime cutadapt trim-paired \
 --i-demultiplexed-sequences demux.qza \